Arsenal Street Fire Station No. 1 (1908 – 1992)

 Further mottos for remembrance are being painted at No. 1 station in Arsenal Street.
 Along the back girder in the apparatus room will shortly appear in red upon a white background the announcement: “Safety first is a good slogan; practice it.”
 Over and under the running card, which governs the response of the various companies to alarms will be a sign: “Look twice.”
 The glass door of the transmitter through which all telephone alarms are dispatched to the other companies will bear the inscription: “Be sure you are right… Make no mistakes here.”
 The stairs will bear the warning: “Watch your step,” and the same will warn the men at each pole hole.

-The slogans would serve not only the firemen, but visitors to the station which often included children from the neighboring St. Patrick’s and Arsenal Street Schools.
+The slogans would serve not only the firemen but also the station’s visitors, who often included children from the neighboring St. Patrick’s and Arsenal Street Schools.

-The Arsenal Street fire station would be, for the most part, situated near the heart of downtown surrounded my stores such as JCPenney in later years as well as Sears, A&P next door as well as the Little Book Shop which undoubtedly made them feel more integrated within the community.
-The firemen were noted for their helpfulness to Maggie of the Little Book Shop, donating the antique table to her many years prior to her forced closure when all that remained was the cash register and the aforementioned table it sat on.
+The Arsenal Street fire station was, for the most part, situated near the heart of downtown.
+It surrounded stores such as JCPenney in later years, Sears, A&P next door, and the Little Book Shop, which undoubtedly made them feel more integrated within the community.
+The firemen were noted for their helpfulness to Maggie of the Little Book Shop, donating the antique table to her many years before her forced closure when all that remained was the cash register and the aforementioned table it sat on.

-In the 1970s, Arsenal Street School would be vacated with the opening of Harold T. Wiley and subsequently razed for a gas station.
-A&P would move to a new location and Mercy Hospital would acquire the property and the Little Book Shop would be no more.
+In the 1970s, Arsenal Street School was vacated with the opening of Harold T. Wiley and subsequently razed for a gas station.
+A&P would move to a new location, Mercy Hospital would acquire the property, and the Little Book Shop would be gone.

-The early 80s would see St. Patrick’s move to the former Massey Street School and he opening of Salmon Run Mall in 1986 would create a mass exodus that included Sears, JCPenney, The Boy’s and Men’s Specialty Shop among others.
+In the early 80s, St. Patrick’s moved to the former Massey Street School, and the opening of Salmon Run Mall in 1986 created a mass exodus that included Sears, JCPenney, and The Boy’s and Men’s Specialty Shop, among others.
 Before they knew it, the Arsenal Street fire station seemed to be the last one standing along with St. Patrick’s church.
 Of course, those weren’t the only changes in the making.

 In the late 1980s, the city would conduct a study to re-examine its fire department structure and requirements.
 By then, the Lillian Street fire station had been given to the Neighbors of Watertown to redevelop into low-income apartments.
-The Washington Street fire station, though not that old, would end up on the for sale list as would the Factory Street station.
+Though not that old, the Washington Street fire station would end up on the for-sale list, as would the Factory Street station.

-In 1990, Bernier Carr & Associates would be awarded the contract to design a new fire station on South Massey Street in the former location of the Emma Taylor Flower mansion built after her divorce from J. B. Taylor, which later became the site of the Massey Street swimming pool.
-The station would replace the 82-year old Arsenal Street fire station and be named the Emma Flower Taylor Fire Station.
+In 1990, Bernier Carr & Associates was awarded the contract to design a new fire station on South Massey Street.
+The station would replace the 82-year-old Arsenal Street fire station and be named the Emma Flower Taylor Fire Station.
+It was built in the former location of the Emma Taylor Flower residence, which was built after her divorce from J. B. Taylor.
+The site later became the Massey Street swimming pool site.

-In November of 1992, the building would be auctioned away to the highest bidder at $95,000, Tallmadge Tire Co. of Cortland, who would move quickly to renovate the property.
-Issues would arise with bringing the building’s electrical and plumbing up to city code, delaying the new store from opening until late April, early May of 1993.
+In November 1992, the building was auctioned off to the highest bidder at $95,000, Tallmadge Tire Co. of Cortland, who moved quickly to renovate the property.
+Issues arose with bringing the building’s electrical and plumbing up to city code, delaying the new store’s opening until late April or early May 1993.

-The store would be operated until its owner, Timothy E. Kelly, retired in 2001 and then sit vacant for years – even after he sold it to an undisclosed developer in 2013.
-That entity turned out to be 217 Arsenal Street, LLC, with an address in Pittsford, NY shared with DGA Builders, LLC.
-DGA Builders presumably own it and is D/B/A 217 Arsenal Street, LLC.
+The store would be operated until its owner, Timothy E. Kelly, retired in 2001 and then sat vacant for years – even after he sold it to an undisclosed developer in 2013.
+That entity was 217 Arsenal Street, LLC, with an address in Pittsford, NY, shared with DGA Builders, LLC.
+DGA Builders presumably owns it and is D/B/A 217 Arsenal Street, LLC.

-At one point, it appeared the Arsenal Street fire station might be incorporated into COR Development’s plans for the surrounding area after demolishing the Mercy Hospital complex, however, plans for further development of the property fell through.
-Mercy Hospital at one point was interested in acquiring the property, but backed out of the deal.
+After demolishing the Mercy Hospital complex, the Arsenal Street fire station looked to be incorporated into COR Development’s plans for the surrounding area.
+However, plans for further development of the property fell through.
+Mercy Hospital, at one point, was interested in acquiring the property but backed out of the deal.

-As of 2021, the old Arsenal Street fire station sits vacant and is still listed in the city’s property database to 217 Arsenal Street LLC.
-The land around the station in what was to be part of the big redevelopment plan was put up for sale at $2,000,000 by COR Development earlier in the year.
+As of 2021, the old Arsenal Street fire station is vacant and still listed in the city’s property database as 217 Arsenal Street LLC.
+The land around the station, which was to be part of the big redevelopment plan, was put up for sale at $2,000,000 by COR Development earlier in the year.

 2 Reviews on “Arsenal Street Fire Station No. 1”